servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 > So to truly cache some `IComputed`, you need to store a strong
 > reference to it and hold it while you want it to be cached.

-Now, if you compute `f(x)`, does it enough to store a computed this output to ensure its dependencies are cached too?
+Now, if you compute `f(x)`, is it enough to store a computed for its output to ensure its dependencies are cached too?
 Let's test this:

 ``` cs --editable false --region Part05_Service2 --source-file Part05.cs